Machines of Loving Grace: Formation, Machines of Loving Grace, and label signing (1989–1992)

 In 1989, vocalist Scott Benzel recruited guitarist Stuart Kupers and keyboardist Mike Fisher to work on music for a film project.
 All three attended the University of Arizona together.
-The end result was the track "Terminal City".
+The result was the track "Terminal City".
 Pleased with the song, the trio continued to work together, and formed a band named Machines of Loving Grace.
 The name came from the Richard Brautigan poem "All Watched Over by Machines of Loving Grace".
 During recording, the band brought in drummer Brad Kemp and bassist Andrew Stewart to record on one track ("Lipstick 66").

 The band circulated the songs as a self-produced demo.
 In 1991, Mammoth Records signed the band to a label contract based on the demo; however, instead of allowing the band to record a proper album, the label released the demo as their debut album with minimal changes under the name Machines of Loving Grace in October 1991.
 The band protested the decision but ultimately relented.
 Around the same time, Kemp and Stewart joined the band on drums and bass respectively.
 Despite landing a deal with a label, the band did not play their first live show until later on in 1991 as they opened for Pigface in Hollywood, California.
 Machines of Loving Grace then went on their first major tour in the US alongside Swans and also Peter Murphy.

 To promote Machines of Loving Grace, "X-Insurrection" was released as a video and "Rite of Shiva" was released as a single.
 During a chance encounter in Arizona through a mutual friend, the band met Trent Reznor of Nine Inch Nails.
 He offered to collaborate with the band.
 Along with Brian Liesegang, they created a remix for the Machines of Loving Grace track "Burn Like Brilliant Trash".
 The remixed version, with a "radio edit" subtitle, was released as a single in 1992.
 Due to legal troubles with Reznor's label, the single was not heavily promoted nor was a video made for it.